The government has unveiled an unprecedented support package to help businesses through the COVID-19 crisis.

 Refund of Statutory Sick Pay (SSP)

 In circumstances where an employee is absent from work due to coronavirus or have to self-isolate in line with government guidance, Statutory Sick Pay will be payable from day one of absence rather than day four.
 SSP is now £95.85 per week.

 SSP is ordinarily a cost for the employer however the government has confirmed that it will repay up to two weeks SSP for each employee that takes time off due to coronavirus.
-You can find more information on the circumstances for which you will be able to reclaim SSP here.

 Can I claim this?

 If you are an employee of your personal service company and you pay yourself a salary of at least £118 per week, then it is likely you will be able to reclaim the costs of two weeks’ SSP for yourself and any other employees that earn more than £118 per week.

 The online portal to facilitate these claims opened on 26th May 2020 you can find out more about reclaiming SSP relating to coronavirus here.

 If you are not an employee of the business, or you pay yourself a salary below £118 per week, you will be able to claim Employment Support Allowance or Universal Credit.
 This is claimed directly from the government and further information is available here.

 Deferral of VAT payments